TUC-ProAut/libRSF/docs/ROBUST.md

   5   - not used
   6   - not used
   7   - solver iterations
 8   - not used
   ```

 - **\<number points\>** is the number of points per dimension that are generated as linearly spaced grid.
-In the 2D case, 10 mean a 10-by-10 grid.
+In the 2D case, 10 means a 10-by-10 grid.

 - **\<range points\>** is the range of this linearly spaced grid.
 The grid is always centered around 0, so a value of 8 means it is distributed between -4 and 4.